 I won’t even begin to try and debate as to whether or not Performance Enhancement Drugs are morally correct or cheating.
 To each their own.

 However, I thought I would share my thoughts on the ONE Performance Enhancing and LEGAL tactic everyone should be using to make way better strides in their strength, fitness and health goals.

-This ONE has been shown to:
+This ONE thing has been shown to:

 - Reduce Stress. …

 - Improve Your Performance Everywhere (in the weight room, more energy, better gains, etc)

 You may be asking, what is this wonderful supplement or drug that has all these amazing benefits.